 The founders of PLT developed an effective environmental education program based on three goals.
 The first goal was to design an environmental education program that would gain the confidence of the education community—educators would have to like it, trust it, and use it.
 The second goal was to develop partnerships between public and private sectors that ensured the curriculum was balanced, fair, and accurate—and that the curriculum encouraged students to consider all sides and factors when making decisions about the environment.
 The third goal was to design a system of implementation for the program.
 By making the materials only available through workshops, the founders were helping to ensure that the curriculum would be used effectively.
 Educators participate in workshops to learn how to use the materials effectively with their students and make them locally relevant.

 Learn more about the beginnings of PLT from one of its founders, Rudy Schafer.

 1982: AFI executed a licensing arrangement with the American Forest Foundation (AFF), which thereby became the co-sponsor with WREEC of PLT.
 In 1993, AFF became a wholly independent, publicly supported, 501(c)(3) non-profit education organization and took over all administration for PLT.

 Today: Project Learning Tree is one of the most widely used preK-12 environmental education programs in the United States and abroad.
-PLT is available in all 50 states and the District of Columbia; several U.S. territories; and eleven other countries (Brazil, Canada, Chile, China, Finland, Japan, Jordan, Mexico, the Philippines, Slovakia, and Sweden.)
+PLT is available in all 50 states and the District of Columbia; several U.S. territories; and Brazil, Canada, Japan, Mexico, and Uruguay.
 PLT curriculum has been translated into seven languages.